 Kaitlyn’s creation has something for everyone – cake for the kids and macarons for the adults!

-Marita says “I love making my daughter cakes with the mud cake hack, it’s so much easier.”
+Marita says “I love making my daughter cakes with the Woolworths mud cake hack, it’s so much easier.”
+We used meringues, lolly pops and made some white chocolate bark.
+We sprinkled the bark and the cake in sprinkles.

 While Lisha used this for a 9th birthday party, with some simple alterations it could be used for people of all ages!